Recent software enhancements are in red.

 - Dynamic groups populate every 24 hours with supporters who match an attached Supporter Query.

 - Static" groups include only supporters that you add or remove manually.

 - Export Query Results - Click that option and you can choose to include specific supporter or supporter customs--or click the "Add all" option to include them all.
 A CSV file will be sent to your browser for download containing the requested data.

 - Create an Email - Choosing the "Create an Email" option launches the email tool.
-The Basics and Audience pre-populate, however, campaign managers may tweak the Basics and add or remove supporters from the audience.
+The Email Audience will be the query itself, not a Group based on the query.
+The Basics will pre-populate, however, campaign managers may tweak the Basics and add or remove supporters from the audience.
 From there, they can move on to Create the Email, then send.